 Reading Appreciation – Philanagnosia Program

 The library provides “ Philanagnosia” lessons for kindergarten students.
 “Philanagnosia” is a pleasant time for students who, in addition to recreational reading, become acquainted with the research process that has been adapted to their age and abilities.
 More specifically, students become familiar with the way the library collection is organized and the steps needed to locate and evaluate information about a book using both print and online sources.
 Depending on the topic a class is exploring, students search for information in books on their own.
 This allows them to develop critical thinking and social skills as they work with classmates.
 During this teaching period, students also learn about information found on a book cover and in other bibliographic data.
-Lastly, students practice reading comprehension and learn to use digital resources in which the library has access to.
+Lastly, students practice reading comprehension and learn to use digital resources in which the library has access to.6.
+Play

 Play is one of the foremost activities that govern a child’s development and is considered instrumental in cognitive, physical, social, and emotional growth.
 Through dynamic and authentic environments that promote play and interaction with other individuals, a child explores, experiments, and discovers the world.
 Recognizing the importance of free play in our Kindergarten, we defined Friday as "Free Play Day", where students choose how and what they would like to play.
 The teachers being companions in this creative journey observe and document the interactions of the students with the environment, supporting and encouraging the process, where necessary.